MetaMask/snaps/packages/snaps-cli/README.md

 - Type: `object`

 The development server configuration.
-The development server is used to test your snap during development, using the `watch` and `serve` commands.
+The development server is used to test your Snap during development, using the `watch` and `serve` commands.

 ##### `server.enabled`